South Carolina Prepares: Pandemic Influenza

 - Preparing for the psychological consequences of a pandemic that causes widespread illness and mass fatalities.

-Significant progress has been made in planning for an influenza pandemic in South Carolina, but much work remains to be done to improve the state’s readiness condition.
-The focus of preparedness efforts during the next year will be on promoting pandemic preparedness planning in the health and medical, business, agriculture, education, and faith community sectors; promoting individual and family awareness of influenza prevention, home care, and preparedness; establishing the state public health emergency pharmaceutical stockpile; strengthening public health disease surveillance and response capabilities; and strengthening medical surge capacity.
+Significant progress has been made in preparing for an influenza pandemic in South Carolina, but much work remains to be done to improve the state’s readiness condition.
+The focus of preparedness efforts during the next year will be on promoting pandemic preparedness planning in the health and medical, business, agriculture, education, and faith community sectors; promoting individual and family awareness of influenza prevention, home care, and preparedness; establishing the state public health emergency pharmaceutical stockpile and hospital stockpiles of ventilators and medical supplies; strengthening public health disease surveillance and response capabilities; and strengthening medical surge capacity.

 The threat of an influenza pandemic is real.
 There is great uncertainty about when the next pandemic will occur, how serious the disease will be, and how effective the measures to contain the disease will be.
 Our challenge is to prepare for the worst case and take prudent measures now to protect the health of South Carolinians.